tenable/audit_scripts/baseline/README.md

   -o, --overwrite       overwrite output file if it exists -f FILENAME, --filename FILENAME
-                        override filename of output file
+                        override filename of output file -r REFERENCE, --reference REFERENCE
+                        add reference tag to identify deviations
 ```

 Options exist that allow the overwriting of the resulting audit, naming the resulting audit (when only one host is scanned), and providing more verbose output.

+The optional `--reference` option will add a reference item to each check that identifies if the check would be compliant with the original audit, deviates from the original audit, or should be reviewed.

 ### Example Run